 In addition, local employers can post their job opportunities for no cost on usnlx.com (the National Labor Exchange) and be linked to county State Business Representatives for further services.

 Employers can learn about these and other state-focused programs during “Lunch and Learn,” a service for employers from the NJDOL Business Representatives serving seven Central Jersey Regions counties, including Hunterdon and Somerset Counties.
-An experienced team led by Modale hosts a 12-1 p.m. information session occasionally based on the employers’ preference for day of the week and topic.
-Topics of interest include Virtual and In-Person Recruitments, the Return and Earn On-the-Job Training program, the U.S. National Labor Exchange (NLX), Job Source and other programs and information.
+These one-hour information sessions, conducted occasionally, are based on the employers’ preference for day of the week and topic.
 Lunch & Learn sessions, starting from September 2022 onward, can be accessed here on the NJDOL website.
-Employers of all sizes are invited to participate in a survey, so the Business Representatives team can craft a targeted series that our businesses find useful and helpful.

 Employers also can find out more about services available to them by going to www.nj.gov/labor/employer-services/business/.